Josh-Hiz/Quackathon2025/README.md

 ## Project Info

+### Prompt Chosen

+**Best Overall**: This award recognizes the project that excels across all categories—innovation, design, impact, and execution.
+Your challenge with this prompt is to create a well-rounded, high-quality solution that not only addresses a real-world problem effectively but also demonstrates technical excellence, user-focused design, and creativity.
+The winning team will have built a project that stands out as the strongest contender across the board, showcasing ingenuity, thoughtful implementation, and meaningful impact.

 ### Project Description

 Our project is **EMSnap**, an app designed to faster EMS response times by allowing users to take pictures of the situation, then our app using deep learning models will generate a prompt to send to EMS and location data for instant EMS requests.